ron-from-nl/FinalCrypt/README.md

 Decrypting is simply done by encrypting your data files again with the same unique cipher.
 No supercomputer can brute-force attack generate a cipher file that looks just like your secret personal photo or video file.
 Therefore security and secrecy is guaranteed for as long as you keep your cipher file secret!
-Soon FinalCrypt will support raw cipher partitions (outside filesystems) to safeguard your ciphers more securely.
+Soon FinalCrypt will support raw cipher device creation (e.g. on USB mem sticks) to safeguard your ciphers more secure / obscure.
-On top of raw ciphers, optional password injection will be introduced to further protect possibly exposed (raw / file) ciphers.
+On top of raw ciphers, optional password injection will be introduced to further protect possibly exposed personal ciphers.

 One more reason to not trust standard encryption algorithms: http://www.zdnet.com/article/has-the-nsa-broken-ssl-tls-aes/